Elisa Radziwiłł

-Princess Elisa Radziwiłł (Elisa Friederike Luise Martha; Eliza Fryderyka Luiza Marta Radziwiłłówna; 28 October 1803 – 27 August 1834) was a member of Polish nobility (of the Radziwiłł family, who were elite magnates), of royal ancestry.
+Princess Elisa Radziwiłł (Elisa Friederike Luise Martha; Eliza Fryderyka Luiza Marta Radziwiłłówna; 28 October 1803 – 27 August 1834) was a member of Polish nobility (of the House of Radziwiłł, who were elite magnates), of royal ancestry.
 She was the desired bride of Prince William of Prussia, who later became William I, German Emperor, but they were not allowed to marry.

 Life

-Elisa, the daughter of Prince Antoni Radziwiłł and Princess Louise of Prussia, niece of King Frederick the Great and a relative of the Prussian Royal Family, was born in Berlin.
+Elisa, the daughter of Prince Antoni Radziwiłł and his wife, Princess Louise of Prussia, niece of King Frederick the Great and a relative of the Prussian Royal Family, was born in Berlin.
 Prince William, her second cousin once removed and the heir presumptive of the Prussian throne, met with and fell in love with her.

 William was expected to marry and produce further heirs.
 His father and her kinsman King Frederick William III were fond of the relationship between William and Elisa, but some in the Prussian court had discovered historical allegations that her ancestors had bought their princely title from Maximilian I, Holy Roman Emperor.
 In the eyes of certain people, she was not deemed of sufficiently high nobility to marry the heir to the Prussian throne (Radziwiłł was not royal because her father was not a reigning prince), even though a Radziwiłł, Barbara, was the Queen consort of Poland in the 16th century.
-William's older brother, Frederick William IV of Prussia, was married to Elisabeth Ludovika of Bavaria, and Elisabeth was descended from both Bogusław Radziwiłł and Prince Janusz Radziwiłł.
+William's older brother, Frederick William IV of Prussia, was married to Elisabeth Ludovika of Bavaria, and she was a descendant of both Bogusław Radziwiłł and Prince Janusz Radziwiłł.

 Thus in 1824, the King of Prussia turned to the childless Emperor Alexander I of Russia to adopt Radziwiłł, but the Russian ruler declined.
 The second adoption plan by Radziwiłł's uncle, Prince Augustus of Prussia, likewise failed as the responsible committee considered that adoption "does not alter the blood" (a principle which governs noble and royal connections to the present day).
 Another factor was the influence of the Mecklenburg kinsmen of the deceased Queen Louise in the German and Russian courts who were not fond of Radziwiłł's father and opposed the possible marriage.